nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    <br/>
 2. Next, we move on to order management:
     1. Adding an order: `addo`
-      * Say you have a customer named `Jonathan Chee` living at `43 Clementi Road, 639433` with an email address `JonChee@gmail.com` and phone number of
+      * If you have a customer named `Jonathan Chee` living at `43 Clementi Road, 639433` with an email address `JonChee@gmail.com` and phone number of
         `96785944`.
 This customer ordered 1 `Teddy bear keychain`.
       * First, enter the customer details into the [command box](link to layout section) using the following command:
         ```